A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: System Design

 \subsubsection{What $N$ for a TDMA system is the most flexible in terms of optimal packing?}

 An interesting question arises from the above discussion.
 Suppose that we want optimal packing to be possible for all $\beta < N$.
 What $N$ will allow this?
-Recall from the previous discussion that we can map $\tilde \beta $ to $\beta = \tilde \beta \bmod N$ as far as time slot allocation is concerned.
-There is no loss of generality by considering $\beta < N$.

-\begin{corollary} If $N$ is a power of $2$ (i.e., $N = {2^n}$ for some $n$), then optimal packing is possible with all $\beta < N$.
+\begin{corollary} If $N$ is a power of $2$ (i.e., $N = {2^n}$ for some $n$), then optimal packing is possible for all $\beta < N$.
 Conversely, if $N$ is not a power of $2$, then optimal packing is not possible for some $\beta < N$. \end{corollary} \begin{IEEEproof} We first prove the “if” part.
 First, suppose that $\beta $ is odd.
 Then there is no common factor between $\beta $ and ${N=2^n}$.
-The smallest $k$ that can satisfy the condition in proposition 1 must be $k = N$, which is even.
+The smallest $k^*$ that can satisfy the condition in proposition 1 must be $k^* = N$, which is even.
 Therefore, all odd $\beta $ allows for optimal packing.
 Next, suppose that $\beta $ is even.
 We can write $\beta = \alpha {2^g}$ for some integer $g<n$ and for some odd integer $\alpha $.
 Thus, the common factor between $\beta$ and $N$ is $2^g$.
-The smallest $k$ such that (33) is satisfied must be $k=2^{n-g}$.
-Since $k$ is even, the condition in Proposition 1 is also satisfied.
+The smallest $k^*$ such that (33) is satisfied must be $k^*=2^{n-g}$.
+Since $k^*$ is even, the condition in Proposition 1 is also satisfied.

 We next prove the “only if” part (the converse).
 Since $N$ is even, if $N$ is not a power of $2$, we can express it as $N = m{2^g}$, where $m$ is an odd integer larger than $1$, and $g \ge 1$.
 Consider $\beta = {2^g}$.
-In this case, the smallest $k$ that satisfies (33) is $k = m$, which is odd.
+In this case, the smallest $k^*$ that satisfies (33) is $k^* = m$, which is odd.
 Thus, by Proposition 1, optimal packing is not possible with this $\beta$ (note: in general, there could be other $\beta$ for which optimal packing is not possible; this is just an example). \end{IEEEproof}